openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Out of Scope
 ============

-There are a few important - but tangental - concerns which are considered out of scope for this OEP and its resulting reference implementation.
+There are a few important - but tangential - concerns which are considered out of scope for this OEP and its resulting reference implementation.

 * Implementation details of how module federation would be added in the frontend-plugin-framework.
 * How Tutor and other distributions will need to change to adopt module federation.